ton-ion/tonion-contracts/README.md

 }
 ```

-We are working on a solution to use `npm` to install OpenGem Contracts and import them directly into your contracts without the need to copy the files manually.
+We are working on a solution to use `npm` to install OpenGem Contracts and import them directly into your contracts without copying the files manually.
 Additionally, we are exploring potential changes in Tact to support importing directly from GitHub or similar platforms.

 ## Libraries